Consultation

 Sample Collection & Analysis

-Depending on the type of operations, sampling the process and emissions streams can be critical in determining the facility's potential to emit.
+Depending on the type of operations, sampling the process and emissions streams is critical in determining the facility's potential to emit.
 These samples also assist in determining a proper control evaluation, as well as ongoing compliance.

 Leak Detection and Repair (LDAR) Inspections